Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Neural Delay Differential Equations with Learnable Delays

-Proof for Theorem \ref{th:adjoint_dde} and a generalization for multiple constant delays are in Appendix \ref{app:proof_adjoint}.
-The second integral term in \eqref{eq:grad_wtr_param} is more often than not null since the history function $\psi_t$ is user defined and not learnt.

-Learning the delays $\tau_i$ within NDDEs is crucial for accurately modeling partially observed dynamics.
-Indeed, certain delays may not provide relevant enough information (if too small, entries of the delay vector data are too similar; if too large, the entries tend to be completely uncorrelated and cannot be numerically linked to a consistent dynamical system), therefore delays need to be adapted during training.
-This is illustrated in the second \textbf{Cavity} experiment in Section \ref{results}, where the training of NDDEs with fixed delays remains stuck, while concurrently learning the delays converges to a satisfactory solution.
-Appendix~\ref{App_MI} briefly illustrates how suitable delays (and the information contained within these delayed observables) can impact the model's learning process.
+\end{proposition} The derivation of the Proposition~\ref{th:adjoint_dde} is in Appendix~\ref{app:proof_adjoint}.
+Algorithm~\ref{alg:algo_multiple_ndde} below outlines the training procedure for a Neural DDE with multiple learnable constant delays, defined for convenience as $\vecobstaui{i}(t) = \vecobs(t-\tau_i)$.

-Substantial efforts have been expanded to design a user-friendly API, developing a numerically robust DDE solver, and implementing the adjoint method (referenced as Theorem \ref{th:adjoint_dde}) in the \texttt{torchdde} package.
-These advancements ensure a seamless integration of DDEs for future users, enhancing reproducibility.
-Further details about \texttt{torchdde} are available in the supplementary materials and benchmarks are found in Appendix \ref{torchddebench}.
+The developments are packaged in a user-friendly API, developing a numerically robust DDE solver, and implementing the adjoint method in the \texttt{torchdde} package.
+These advancements allow a seamless integration of DDEs for future users, enhancing reproducibility.
+Computational details and benchmarks are reported in Appendix~\ref{torchddebench}.